LaMatemaga/Salesforce-Data-Cloud-Consultant-Certification/Z. Glossary/P/Package Manager.md

 tags:
     - glossary
 ---
 A tool in Salesforce Setup that packages components.
-See also installed package.
+See also [[installed package]].